 … We agree to conduct our business in a way that upholds the best business practices of our profession.

 The History of APW’s Inclusivity Pledge

 While it has been refined and renamed over the years, the spirit (and most of the words) of APW’s pledge for wedding vendors has not changed since its creation during the launch of APW’s Vendor Directory in 2010.

 At the time of APW’s founding, the US (and a large part of the world) was entering a frightening recession that affected most people at a deeply personal level.
 But yet the mainstream wedding industry was somehow oblivious, continuing to insist that everyone empty out their savings (or even go into debt) for one “Special Day.”

 We were simultaneously in the thick of the fight for marriage equality, and not only was gay marriage still illegal in every state but Massachusetts, but almost no wedding publications or blogs would feature LGBTQ+ couples.

-In the midst of this, APW founder Meg Keene set out to create a corner of the internet that would be welcoming to both folx who didn’t want to deplete their savings or go into debt over their wedding, and for folx who didn’t feel represented by the solely cis-white-hetero-Ken-and-Barbie couples being shown by the vast majority of wedding media.
+In the midst of this, APW founder Meg Keene set out to create a corner of the internet that would be welcoming to both folks who didn’t want to deplete their savings or go into debt over their wedding, and folks who didn’t feel represented by the solely cis-white-hetero-Ken-and-Barbie couples being shown by the vast majority of wedding media.

-Wedding media, the wedding industry, and the world, has made a ton of progress in the last decade.
-It is no longer the taboo to publish LGBTQ+ couples, and other vendor directories now have similar inclusivity policies, and quite frankly, we’re thrilled that this is the direction the industry is taking.
+Wedding media, the wedding industry, and the world have made a ton of progress in the last decade.
+It is no longer taboo to publish LGBTQ+ couples (in fact, it’s trendy), and other vendor directories now have similar inclusivity policies, and quite frankly, we’re thrilled that this is the direction the industry is taking.

 In short, APW readers and sponsors have never backed away from living their values, and maybe that’s why the wedding magic they make together is so darn, well, magical.